MAP Research Programme | Hillary Elizabeth Segeren | Ontario, Canada

 Canadian K-12 AI Teaching Assistant - Ontario

-Full advisory engagement on a deployed Ontario EdTech platform serving classroom teachers.
-Governance brief, CRC rights mapping, MFIPPA gap analysis, investor positioning, four-stage school deployment roadmap, and red team findings — seven deliverables across four service categories, built from the interaction record alone.
+Advisory engagement on a deployed Ontario EdTech platform serving classroom teachers.
+Governance brief, CRC rights mapping, MFIPPA gap analysis, investor positioning, four-stage school deployment roadmap, and red-team findings - seven deliverables across four service categories, built from the interaction record.

 SENSE OF SELF: CRITICAL